jrgonzalezg/kotlin-intro-talk/slides/README.md

 ## Null-Safety

-Kotlin - trying to use null without using optionals
+Kotlin - Trying to use null in Non-Null types

 ```kotlin
 val book: Book = null